HOT TIP! Get maximum results by mailing to Children

 Q: What is an audition like?

-A: Most always scheduled by appointment and they have a good idea of what they are looking for.
-You may see 5 kids in the waiting room that resemble your kid.
+A: Your child is given an appointment time or time frame.
 Auditions take about 5-10 minutes, but you should always get there 10 - 15 minutes early to unwind from traffic and they day.
 Plan on being there for an hour as they often run late.
 If your child is of speaking age, you will know in advance if they have lines to say.
 Most commercials and print ads are cast on looks and personality.
 If your child has lines you will be given a script or sides in advance.
 "Sides" is the term for a small section of the script used to audition.
 Kids are never expected to memorize until they are booked to play the part.
-Almost always they just want kids to be themselves.

 Q: When are you paid?

 A: Print jobs usually pay at the end of the workday or week if you are hired for more than one day.
-TV, films and commercials pay within (2) weeks and then you receive residuals every 13 weeks or less if its a commercial.
-Commercials pay big $$ more often than not.
-Unless your child is the lead in a movie or a series regular on a TV show, they will earn much more doing commercials.
-Plus commercials usually shoot in one or two days and kids earn money each time that commercial is played anywhere.
-The money potential is fantastic.
+TV, films and commercials pay within (2) weeks and then you receive residuals (usage checks) every time it airs.
+Commercials pay big $$.
+Unless your child is the lead in a movie or a series regular on a TV show, they will earn more doing one national commercial.